dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

 RIBs is unforgiving when it comes to conforming to listener interfaces as they are protocol based.
-We're using protocols instead of some other implicit observation methods, so that the compiler will give you errors when any parent isn't consuming all the events of its children instead of failing silently at runtime.
+We're using protocols instead of some other implicit observation methods so that the compiler will give you errors when any parent isn't consuming all the events of its children instead of failing silently at runtime.
 Now that we pass the `RootInteractable` as a listener to the `LoggedInBuilder`'s `build` method, the `RootInteractable` needs to conform to the `LoggedInListener` protocol.
 Let's add this conformance to the `RootInteractable`:

 ```swift
 protocol RootInteractable: Interactable, LoggedOutListener, LoggedInListener {